Storm Agnes clean-up: Met Éireann warns of poor conditions as fallen trees cleared

-Fallen trees and floods are being cleared by repair crews and ESB Networks is as the island recovers from Storm Agnes.
+Fallen trees and floods are being cleared by repair crews and ESB Networks as the country recovers from Storm Agnes.

-Authorities have warned caution is still needed as Met Éireann issued a status yellow wind warning winds reach gale force eight at times on Irish coastal waters from Valentia to Erris Head to Bloody Foreland.
-The warning is valid until 2pm Thursday.
+Authorities have warned caution is still needed as Met Éireann issued a status yellow wind warning for winds reaching gale force eight at times on Irish coastal waters from Valentia to Erris Head to Bloody Foreland.
+The warning is valid until 2pm on Thursday.

 It also issued a status yellow warning for westerly winds to reach force six or higher on Irish coasts from Valentia to Bloody Foreland to Howth Head.
 The warning is valid until 6pm on Friday.